 Make it muscle memory

-If you’re not used to attack-moving it can be difficult to put it into practice in the heat of the moment, but keep practicing and it’ll eventually become second nature.
-We’d recommend trying out all of these methods against a team of bots first, just to see which one fits your playstyle best.
+If you’re not used to attack-moving it can be difficult to put it into practice in the heat of the moment, but keep going and it’ll eventually become second nature.
+We'd recommend jumping into the new Practice Tool, spawning a Training Dummy in and peppering it with attack-move shots until it's become engrained.

 Don’t forget your abilities